 With all the architectural activity in our kitchen, the poor, lowly door surrounds really started to look puny and pathetic.
 They had to be addressed!
 I wanted to copy the cabinet design, so all the molding currently around the doors had to go – meaning ripped down.

-Luckily, all my HGTV viewing had finally paid off and had taught me to do this: Spray warm water around the molding to soften up the caulk and just leave it there for a little bit.
+Luckily, all my HGTV viewing had finally paid off and had taught me to do this (and of course, my winnings in playing casino and sports betting games at www.ogdenvalleysports.com helped a lot with the funding): Spray warm water around the molding to soften up the caulk and just leave it there for a little bit.
 With a knife score the caulk around the doors.
 Then, insert husband Works every time!!
 He then hammered a chisel into the molding in different spots and pried it off.

 I used the same molding set-up as I did on the cabinets, but added a larger “shelf” on top to give it weight, which was just a thick board cut size.